SzymekN/auto_ss/README.md

   - ctrl + p - pause / continue script

 # Note
-You should always ask organizer for permission to take screenshots.
+You should always ask organizer for the permission to take screenshots.